kaisenlinux/manpages-dev/category/RemoteAdministration/parallel-ssh.md

        -H     "[user@]host[:port] [ [user@]host[:port ] ... ]"
        --host "[user@]host[:port] [ [user@]host[:port ] ... ]"
               Add the given host strings to the list of hosts.
 This option may be given multiple times, and may be used in conjunction with the -h option.

+       -g pattern
+       --host-glob pattern
+              Filter hosts with glob pattern pattern.
+This uses the same syntax as shell globs.
+Make sure to quote the pattern to prevent shell from expanding it.
+Examples  are  "*web*" and "company_*".

        -l user
        --user user